sjanjua/solace-takehome-assessment/DISCUSSION.md

 ### Observations
 - The initial implementation of the filter was based on the current returned results.
 This presents a few issues:
+  - The filter tries to match a string across all the different columns.
+Yikes.
+There should probably be different filter inputs that are specific to different columns.
+There could also be filtering done ahead of time on the server when a query is ran.
   - We would have to return all the data to the client, which is a no-no due to how inefficient that would be if the data set is extremely large
   - The client would have to filter through a large amount of data on every keypress, which is also a no-no for the same reason as above and would degrade page performance
 - There is no pagination being done on the queries, which would cause performance issues on large datasets
 - Some table column types seem to be incorrect or inefficient
+- API calls had little to no error handling.
+There should be a way to gracefully handle errors and also report on them later on through telemetry or logs
+- There's no validation happening on the API request and response payloads.
+Something like Zod can help with runtime schema validation

 ### Potential Improvements
 - Add more robust pagination to queries to improve performance
+- Separate "querying" vs. "filtering".
+"Querying" can be done on the server to do some ahead-of-time filtering before it gets to the client.
+"Filtering" can be done on the client to further refine the results based on what the user wants to see.
 - Add response caching either to the client or server to improve performance for duplicate queries.
 Next.js sort of handles this for us though with how the `fetch` method works
-- The id column type should maybe be a uuid or string to prevent id increment attacks
+- The id column type should maybe be a uuid or random string to prevent id increment attacks
 - The specialties column could maybe be a different type to allow easier querying
 - Improve form validation and logic by using something like react-hook-form
 - Add unit tests and integration tests